tinybirdco/demo-cdc-users-airline/readme.md

 python demo_cdc.py --create-pipeline --source-db PG
 ```

 After creating the pipeline, it will trigger a set of database events.
-By default, it will create 10 events, and you can specify a customer number with `--num-events`.
+By default, it will create 10 events, and you can specify a custom number with `--num-events`.

 #### Generate events
 You can generate more events to see how the Pipeline works, or test the latency, by running the script without other switches.